1099 Tax Calculator: Self-Employment, Federal & Quarterly Estimated Tax (2026)

 How do I calculate quarterly estimated tax payments?

 Divide your total estimated annual tax liability (self-employment tax + federal income tax + state tax) by 4.
 Pay each quarter by the IRS deadlines: April 15, June 15, September 15, and January 15 of the following year.
 Underpayment penalties apply if you owe more than $1,000 at filing time.
+Use the calculator above to compute the exact quarterly amount based on your income.

 What deductions can 1099 gig workers claim?